 You are automatically packaged with $20,500 in Federal Direct Unsubsidized Loan for the academic year.
 If you would like to reduce or decline this amount, you must do so in LOCUS before the start of classes.

 If you are borrowing the Graduate PLUS loan, please visit studentloans.gov to complete a request and a new MPN every year.
 The deadline for the year is late summer.

 Federal Work Study

-Law students may qualify for positions in law school offices, library, as faculty research assistants, and with specified public agencies through a program subsidized by federal funding.
+Law students may qualify for positions in law school offices, library, as faculty research assistants, and with specified not-for profit community agencies through a program subsidized by federal funding.
+Only programs listed in the link below under Community Work-Study Jobs will be considered.
+Law students can request a free RamblerLink account to search for available positions.
 Please note law students are not auto-packaged with a Federal Work Study allowance.
 Students interested must first secure a position, determine hours per week and hourly pay, and submit an appeal form to the University Financial Aid office.
 An approved appeal will reduce your eligibility for the Graduate PLUS loan if you have borrowed up to your cost of attendance.

 More information on Federal Work Study.